ABC News teams up with ATTN: to produce original news videos for social media

 iRobot’s CEO defends Roomba home mapping as privacy concerns arise

 ABC News announced today it’s teaming up with digital media company ATTN: to develop original news videos that will be distributed across social media sites, including Facebook, Instagram and Twitter.
-The partnership aims to produce videos targeting audiences who no longer tune into traditional news broadcasts aired on television.
+The partnership aims to produce videos targeting audiences who no longer tune in to traditional news broadcasts aired on television.
 However, the news footage featured in the program will be largely repurposed from ABC News’ existing properties, including “Good Morning America,” “World News Tonight with David Muir,” and “Nightline.”

 The announcement comes on the heels of NBC News’ launch of a daily, original news show for Snapchat users last week, that has a similar goal of reaching younger viewers who tend to get their news from social media.